wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/github-module.rst

 only_future_events
 ^^^^^^^^^^^^^^^^^^

-Set it to **yes** to collect events generated since Wazuh manager was started.
+Set it to **yes** to collect events generated since the Wazuh manager was started.

 By default, when Wazuh starts it will only read all log content from GitHub since the manager started.